-The concentration in New Media pairs creative thinking and refined design skills with computer-based multimedia and motion design.
+The emphasis in New Media pairs creative thinking and refined design skills with computer-based multimedia and motion design.
 Students study a variety of media including motion graphics, modeling, animation, video, gaming concepts, interactive web and mobile apps to become innovative multimedia designers.
 A broad understanding of software applications and the concepts underlying them give students the capacity to stay current in this evolving field of Visual Communication.

 Entry into the junior year of the Visual Communication program is by portfolio review.
 Prior to the review, students must have completed all University Studies and core art courses as outlined in the Undergraduate Catalog.
 At the time of the portfolio review, students must have an overall grade point average of at least 2.5 and an average of at least 3.0 in the core art classes.
 For the specific requirements of the portfolio and annual deadlines for submission, please visit this web site: www.tamuc.edu/viscom